Making nature's achievements visible

 This flower could be part of a project to be implemented on the arable land of an organic farm.
 The most important goal is the preservation of a very valuable diversity of field wild herbs.

-• The full-colour area in the petal "Diversity Plants" makes it visible that very many or very special field wild herbs can be preserved on the area with the project.
+• The full-colour area in the "Plant diversity" petal makes it clear that the project can preserve very many or very special wild herbs in the field.

 • The shaded light green part shows that even without the project, with purely ecological use of the area, part of this valuable plant population will remain.
 The other part, however, will not find good living conditions without the project and will probably disappear.